 Food Security Situation

 Burkina Faso is classified as a least developed, low income, and food deficit country.
-The United Nations Development Program (UNDP) 2012 Human Development Index (HDI) ranks Burkina Faso 183 out of 187 countries and over 43 percent of the population lives below the poverty line.
-Food insecurity affects 50 percent of households, global acute malnutrition among children under five is above 10 percent and stunting among children under five is nearly 30 percent.
+The United Nations Development Program (UNDP) 2013 Human Development Index ranks Burkina Faso 183 out of 187 countries, and over 44 percent of the population lives below the poverty line.
+Food insecurity affects 50 percent of households, global acute malnutrition among children under five is above 8 percent and stunting among children under five is nearly 30 percent.

-The 2012 coup d’état in neighboring Mali and the following rebel uprising in the north displaced hundreds of thousands of Malians.
-An estimated 48,900 Malians have sought refuge in Burkina Faso, placing additional strain on the food security of host communities.
+The 2012 coup d’état in neighboring Mali and rebel uprising in the north displaced hundreds of thousands of Malians.
+An estimated 48,900 refugees remain in Burkina Faso, placing additional strain on the food security of host communities.

 Food Assistance Programs

-The Office of Food for Peace (FFP) targets approximately 460,000 food insecure Burkinabes and Malian refugees throughout Burkina Faso.
-FFP partner the UN World Food Program (WFP) is responding to critical malnutrition and is working to strengthen the resilience of vulnerable and food-insecure populations through targeted food distributions, food and cash-for assets, and targeted and blanket supplementary feeding.
+The Office of Food for Peace (FFP) targets approximately 348,129 food insecure Burkinabes and Malian refugees throughout Burkina Faso.
+FFP partner the UN World Food Program (WFP) responds to acute malnutrition and strengthens the resilience of vulnerable and food-insecure populations through targeted food distributions, food and cash-for assets, and targeted and blanket supplementary feeding.

 FFP also partners with Catholic Relief Services (CRS) and ACDI/VOCA to implement five year development programs with core interventions in the areas of agriculture and natural resource management, health and nutrition, and civil society strengthening.
 The programs focus on improving the nutritional status of the most vulnerable populations including pregnant and lactating women and children under two.
-Nutrition messaging, targeted food distribution, food-for-work activities, school feedings, and take home rations allow households to access better quality food.
-Additionally, farmers are trained on new agricultural technologies and receive subsidized agricultural inputs to increase yields and overall productivity.
-Throughout its development and emergency programs, FFP is implementing a broad range of long-term strategies that aim to strengthen Burkina Faso’s resilience to future shock and thereby reduce the need for outside food assistance.
+Targeted food distributions, food-for-work activities, school feedings, and take home rations allow households to increase their consumption of nutritious foods while enhancing household dietary diversity.
+Through its programs, FFP implements a broad range of long-term strategies that aim to strengthen Burkina Faso’s resilience to future shock and reduce the need for outside food assistance.